Frequently Asked Questions

 When and how often can I switch majors at UConn?

-For current UConn students, you have the option to change your major at any point during your time at UConn.
 Some majors have specific admissions requirements and deadlines, while others accept students on a rolling basis and do not have GPA requirements.
 The semester in which you make a switch, and to which specific major, will determine how the length of your academic career would be affected.
 Your academic advisor can help you with this process.

 What is the process for changing my major within the College of Engineering?